 Get a weekly dose of discounts and inspiration for adventure lovers

-Vancouver and the Island are world-renowned for its natural beauty, closeness to the coast, and of course, it’s unique kayaking and paddleboarding.
+Some of the best kayaking adventures can be found in Vancouver and nearby Vancouver Island, as the region is world-renowned for its natural beauty and proximity to the coast.
 Located off the Pacific Northwest of North America, Vancouver is nestled in the temperate rainforest which makes it an ideal natural wonder for those who love kayaking below mountains and scenic coastlines.
 Vancouver and Vancouver Island have a variety of different routes that are available for all paddling skill levels.
 If you are a beginner take a look at some of the basics before getting started!

 Best Kayaking Around Vancouver